whaynes/STCW23/jekyll/assessments/Deck/OICNW-1-5E.md

 ### Condition

-{{ "On a ship underway or a full mission ship simulator, or in a navigational laboratory, and given a deviation table." | markdownify }}
+On a ship underway or a full mission ship simulator, or in a navigational laboratory, and given a deviation table.

 ### Performance requirement